jebofponderworthy/windows-tools/README.md

 ## Optimize1.1.EXE:  Verify by hash and run all of the PowerShell items described below

-[Optimize 1.1](https://github.com/jebofponderworthy/ponderworthy-tools/raw/master/Optimize1.1.EXE) is a self-executing .EXE which, if run as administrator, will extract, verify integrity by hash, and run TweakNTFS, OWTAS, TOSC, OVSS, and then CATE.
+[Optimize 1.2](https://github.com/jebofponderworthy/ponderworthy-tools/raw/master/MULTITOOLS/Optimize1.2.EXE) is a self-executing .EXE which, if run as administrator, will extract, verify integrity by hash, and run recent versions of TweakNTFS, OWTAS, TOSC, OVSS, and then CATE.
 The result is a distinct performance hike on any current Windows machine.

 Do not use this if you want Offline Files caching to be active.

 ## RUNMOST.CMD:  download, verify by hash, and run most of the below

-[RUNMOST is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/RUNMOST.CMD) which, if run as administrator, will download, verify integrity by hash, and run TweakNTFS, OWTAS, OVSS, and then CATE.
+[RUNMOST is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/MULTITOOLS/RUNMOST.CMD) which, if run as administrator, will download, verify integrity by hash, and run TweakNTFS, OWTAS, OVSS, and then CATE.
 The result is a distinct performance hike on any current Windows machine.

 *Do* use this if you want Offline Files caching to be active.
 RUNMOST.CMD does not run TOSC.ps1.